 1. Completion of Enrollment Form signed by the faculty advisor and submitted to the School of Nursing by October 15 or April 15 of the preceding semester.
 Students may apply to the nursing program no more than three times if they were not accommodated.
 Students who receive a denial may apply twice.

-2. Completion of the college mathematics competency and writing requirements.
+2. Completion of the college mathematics milestone and writing requirements.

 3. A minimum cumulative grade point average of 3.00 on a 4.00 scale.